fsprojects/fsharp-hashcollections/README.md

 ## Equality customisation

+By default any "empty" seeded HashSet/Map uses F# HashIdentity.Structural comparison to determine equality and calculate hashcodes.
+This is in line with the F# collection types.

-All collections allow custom equality to be assigned if required.
+In addition all collection types allow custom equality to be assigned if required.
 The equality is encoded as a type on the collection so equality and hashing operations are consistent.
 Same collection types with different equality comparers can not be used interchangeably by operations provided.
 To use:

 ```
 // Uses the default equality template provided.
-let defaultIntHashMap : HashMap<int, int64, StandardEqualityTemplate<int>> = HashMap.empty
+let defaultIntHashMap : HashMap<int, int64> = HashMap.empty

 // Uses a custom equality template provided by the type parameter.
-let defaultIntHashMap : HashMap<int, int64, CustomEqualityComparer> = HashMap.emptyWithComparer
+let customEqIntHashMap : HashMap<int, int64, CustomEqualityComparer> = HashMap.emptyWithComparer
 ```

 Any equality comparer specified in the type signature must: